influxdata/telegraf/plugins/outputs/azure_data_explorer/README.md

 ### SingleTable

 The plugin will send all the metrics received to a single Azure Data Explorer table.
-The name of the table must be supplied via `table_name` the config file.
+The name of the table must be supplied via `table_name` in the config file.
 If the table doesn't exist the plugin will create the table, if the table exists then the plugin will try to merge the Telegraf metric schema to the existing table.
 For more information about the merge process check the [`.create-merge` documentation](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/create-merge-table-command).

 ## Tables Schema